afbjorklund/docker-machine-minikube-install/README.md

 This sets up a single-node Kubernetes installation, using the regular Boot2Docker ISO.

-Tested with minikube version: v0.23.0 (latest) and kubernetes version: v1.8.0 (release)
+Tested with minikube version: v0.24.0 (latest) and kubernetes version: v1.8.0 (stable)

 Written by Anders Björklund (@afbjorklund)